In a Nutshell

 This is your time to find out!

-As part of TRU’s annual Research Week, we're having our first-ever head-to-head competition for undergraduate students.
+As part of TRU’s annual Research Week, we're having our second annual head-to-head competition for undergraduate students.

 Sign up and share the results of your research in three minutes — if you’re up for the challenge.
 Graduate students have been taking centre stage every year in the internationally renowned Three Minute Thesis (3MT) competition.
 Now it’s time for undergrads to claim the limelight with an identical goal: deliver a compelling presentation of research to a non-specialist audience using only a single static slide.